Mixed Ability Health and Social Care Strategy Manager

 About you

-You may possess a broad depth and breadth of specialist knowledge in the health sector, or you may be a qualified professional with experience in social care, but we are also open to receiving applications from candidates who can demonstrate the potential to develop the necessary skills.
-You will have an understanding of the challenges and opportunities presented by current reforms in the health and care sectors.
+You may possess a broad depth and breadth of specialist knowledge in the health sector, or you may be a qualified professional with experience in social care, but we are also open to receive applications from candidates who can demonstrate the potential to develop the necessary skills.
+You will have a deep understanding of the challenges and opportunities presented by current reforms of the health and care sectors.
 You must be able to demonstrate a willingness to work with experts by experience who face barriers to participation and access to health and social care.
-You will also have a good knowledge of the education/training curricula for health and care workers to inform our strategy.
-A qualification in Occupational Therapy, Nursing, Care or Social Work is desirable.
+You will also hold a good understanding of the education/training curricula for health and care workers to inform our strategy.
+A qualification in Occupational Therapy of Social Work is desirable.

 Aims of the programme